billsix/cprogrammingbook/doc/03-ControlFlow.rst

 Integral Constant Expression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Although Chapter 6 deals with constant expressions, it is worth looking briefly at what an integral constant expression is, since that is what must follow the case labels in a switch statement.
+Although :ref:`structs` deals with constant expressions, it is worth looking briefly at what an integral constant expression is, since that is what must follow the case labels in a switch statement.
 Loosely speaking, it is any expression that does